JamesGomatos/FSBU/README.md

 ## After you have all these pieces of software you can now download and run the web app by:

 ## Creating a new directory or folder where you want the file to be downloaded:
-### Navigate to the folder using the command line or command prompt in windows (aka use the cd command)
+Navigate to the folder using the command line or command prompt in windows (aka use the cd command)
 ### Example: `cd C/Users/Jagoma/Desktop/FSBU`

-## cloning the repo using the command shown below should download the files into the directory you created:
+## cloning the repo
+using the command shown below should automatically download the files into the directory you created:
 ### Run this command: `git clone https://github.com/JamesGomatos/FSBU.git`

 ## Now you have to download the dependencies I used to create the project.